 It is all about managing and manipulating data.
 Data are kept in relational tables and their columns are always of given type.
 Hence scripting is also strictly type defined.
 Whatever you do with any value it is connected to its type.

-I suppose you are familiar with basic types of your data columns and that is sufficient so far:)
+It is supposed you are familiar with basic types of your data columns and that is sufficient.

 Each record of your data is treated as an object, each column value is also an object (maybe smaller, yes)

 By saying object I mean you can always write a dot

 afterwards and see your further methods or properties.

 E.g. CurrentUser().FirstName will return the first name of the currently logged user

 E.g. CurrentUser().FirstName.StartsWith("a") will return if the first name starts with letter a

 You may have columns in your tables being formulas

 In order to define a formula you need to write 'one line statement' calculating your output.
 Always starting with =